Related Content

 The major international rail routes:

-These are the international express train rail routes of Europe, which have at least four trains per day year round; note that some trains have journeys extended, so serve other locations beyond the beginnings and endings of the routes listed:
+These are the international daytime express train rail routes of Europe, which have at least three trains per day year round:

 • London ↔ Paris